 The players will inform the tournament director at latest on the 7th day after the start of the tournament that all their games are running or which are not and why not.

 Players who deviate from § 8 will inform the tournament director at the opportunity and will report the moves made until then.
 This way they avoid the risk of a scoring against both players.

 The tournament director will temporarily assign the status 'waiting' to their game.

-A game comes to a standstill if a player has taken more than 6 days to consider his move, has not announced a later answer, has not been reminded by the opponent of his obligation to move, and has not been questioned by the tournament director about the progress of the game.
+A game comes to a standstill if a player has taken more than 6 days to consider his move, has not announced a later answer, has not been reminded by the opponent of his obligation to move, and has not been questioned by the tournament director about the progress of the game or if a player sends an illegal move and his opponent does not resonse within 3 days.
 In the standstill of the game no reflection time runs.
 The standstill obliges everyone who recognizes it to work towards its termination.
 The standstill ends when the opponent makes up for the reminder, the tournament director asks the player to reconsider the progress of the game or the player draws.
 The tournament director may attribute periods of standstill to one or other of the players involved as reflection time, if the player is at fault for the standstill, which is not due to a failure to draw or to remember.
 The attribution of times of standstill may not interfere with the available reflection time of the player to such an extent that he no longer has at least one day for each move to be made until the next time control.

 Each game must be sent to the tournament director immediately after its completion.
 For this purpose the form provided for this purpose, linked in the status field of each running game, should be used.
 Otherwise, the PGN format is to be used.